gotikman/JS-React-Redux/React/admin-dashboard/README.md

-## Admin Dashboard
+# Admin Dashboard
-This Demo web application is an E-Commerce Dashboard with the following integrated solutions.
+This web application is an E-Commerce Dashboard with the following integrated solutions.

+### Demo:
-Try it :point_right: https://gotikman.github.io/demo-admin-dashboard/
++ Try it :point_right: https://gotikman.github.io/demo-admin-dashboard/

 ### Features:
 + Theme: Light & Dark